-- a.
-Male students are allowed to wear knee-length athletic attire for sporting events on campus. - b.
-The clothing must be modest and distinct.
-There can be no showing of the thigh during the playing of the game or resting on the bench. - c.
-Athletic or "biker" shorts must be worn to maintain the biblical standard of modesty. - d.
-Male students are not allowed to wear the knee length athletic attire at any other function or at any other time. - 1) Male students may wear their athletic attire in route to an on campus sporting event. - 2) For additional information concerning the above change to the men's athletic code please see the addendum to this policy on page 25. - e.
+- e.
 Hair: In regard to men's hair styles the standard must be appropriateness which means they must avoid the extremes that are prevalent in our society.
 Examples of appropriateness: - 1) Men's hair must be neatly cut, combed, be above the eyebrows, off the ears and off the collar when standing. - 2) Highlights and hair coloring on men is not allowed. - f.
 Facial Hair: Sideburns may not extend below the bottom of the ear.
 Mustaches and beards (not goatees), are allowed for male students who live off campus and are at least 25 years old, arrived on campus to begin the semester with the beard and mustache, and is also able to grow and maintain what the administration considers to be a neat full beard and mustache (Administration reserves the right to make the final decision on what is allowed and what is not allowed).
 Otherwise, men are to shave every morning there is class, whether they have class or not, unless instructed otherwise by the Dean of Students or Dean of Men. - g.
-Men arenot to wear ornamental necklaces, bracelets, or earrings.
+Men are not to wear ornamental necklaces, bracelets, or earrings.
 Sport bands may be worn in moderation. - h.
 Any exceptions to these guidelines must be approved by the Dean of Students.

-15.8 Specific guidelines for women:
+22.7 Specific guidelines for women: